Simplify Family Schedules with Routinesposted by Andrea | 04/25/2013

-You may remember my motto for 2013 is “A Year of Ultra-Simplicity“, and one of the ways Dave and I have been able to REALLY simplify our busy schedules is by implementing daily and weekly traditions.
+You may remember my motto for 2013 is “A Year of Ultra-Simplicity“, and one of the ways Dave and I have been able to REALLY simplify our busy schedules is by implementing daily and weekly routines.

-Here are a few Dekker traditions.
+Here are a few Dekker routines.

 On Sunday mornings, we almost always have cinnamon rolls.
 And on Sunday evenings we almost always have pizza.
-These two “traditions” are so simple… but since we almost always eat the same foods for these two meals, I never have to waste time or energy figuring out what to eat.
+These two “routines” are so simple… but since we almost always eat the same foods for these two meals, I never have to waste time or energy figuring out what to eat.

 If I have more time, I might make homemade pizza and cinnamon rolls from scratch.
 If I have less time, we’ll pull a pizza from the freezer and open a can of refrigerated cinnamon rolls.